The Joy of React

 After finishing both of Josh's courses, I use them as a library for knowledge in my day to day work, and I look up something at least once a week.

-Before The Joy of React, my experience with react apps was incredibly painful and confusing.
+Before The Joy of React, my experience with React apps was incredibly painful and confusing.
 After going through this course, everything makes so much more sense.
 I can't imagine a better way to learn react and modern JS foundations.

 The Joy of React course is comprehensive, well-thought out, and delightful to work through. ✨